 Logo design is one of the most common requests we get from clients.
 The first question is usually, “how much do you charge to design a logo?”
 We outline the starting costs of such a project and it’s about this point we find the clients fall into two groups.
 Group A decides to move ahead with their project.
-Group B makes a hasty retreat with a view to find a cheaper option.
+Group B makes a hasty retreat with a view to finding a cheap logo.

 This cheaper option mostly comes in the form of out-sourcing websites such as 99designs, fiverr and even logo generating apps such as Graphic Springs.
 Although these services offer the allure of a quick and cheap logo solution, what is the real cost of going down this path?

-There are many things you won’t get from a minimum budget solution and although this may not be an issue for many clients, for those who want the assurance of a professional solution it’s worth noting the following deliverables.
+There are many things you won’t get when you buy a cheap logo and although this may not be an issue for many clients, for those who want the assurance of a professional solution it’s worth noting the following deliverables.

 A logo should be provided in a vector format with all fonts outlined.
 This will allow for the logo to be used at any size and in any environment without loss of quality.
 Outlining fonts means you won’t have to field calls about missing fonts files when sending your logo out to printers, contractors etc.

-A logo should never be designed to incorporate a photo.
+Photographs should never be incorporated in logo design.
 A photo file will not reproduce with guaranteed quality results, leaving your logo looking pixelated and unprofessional in many cases.

 Sans stock image

-Many out-source services will use artwork downloaded from stock library website such as istockphoto, gettyimages.
-This use contravenes the license restrictions allowed for these files and can result at the very least in a cease-and-desist action or in a worst case scenario, legal court action.
+Many out-source services will use artwork downloaded from stock library website such as istockphoto, Getty images.
+This use contravenes the license restrictions allowed for these files.
+At the very least this can result in a cease-and-desist action.
+In a worst-case scenario, legal court action.
 The impact of changing a logo after it’s been applied across many items such as stationery, posters even vehicles could be a deal-breaker for many small businesses.